-- Interview a manager of a business operating in Manitoba that has its home or affiliated offices in a German-speaking country.
+- Interview a manager of a business operating in Manitoba that has its home or affiliated offices in a Spanish-speaking country.
 Learn what is involved in doing business between the two countries.
-Prepare your questions in advance and record your interview. - Visit a post-secondary institution offering German courses, such as the University of Manitoba, the University of Winnipeg, or a private German-language institute organization. - Research a career in which a command of German will be useful.
-See your counsellor, a research librarian, or your teacher to discuss how to research this project. - Research a specific German business.
-In your write-up, profile the company (product, location, size of work force, gross sales, etc.).
-Try to contact someone working for the company you select (by telephone or email) and see whether he or she is willing to discuss with you how German is useful to employees. - Research the use of German in an overseas business or nonprofit organization (e.g., health organizations, religious organizations, etc.) by interviewing someone who has used German while living and working in a German-speaking country.
-Also include questions to your interviewee about what it was like to live there and adjust to that culture. - Job shadow for two hours someone who uses German in the workplace. - Interview German translators who work for a translation company.
-(See the yellow pages to look for possibilities.) - Visit the international sales department of a Manitoba-based export or international services business and learn how it conducts its international marketing.
-Identify the steps and processes involved in international sales and in shipping product overseas. - Interview an employee of a German-speaking business about the challenges of doing business across cultures. - Research and report on international management degree programs at schools, such as the Monterey Language Institute, the American Graduate School of International Management, or the university of your choice.
+Prepare your questions in advance and record your interview. - Visit a post-secondary institution offering Spanish courses such as the Department of French, Spanish, and Italian, University of Manitoba, or a private Spanish-language institute where learning other languages to use in "the real world" is the focus. - Research a career in which command of Spanish will be useful.
+(See your counsellor, a research librarian, or your teacher to discuss how to research this project.) - Research a specific Hispanic business.
+In your write-up, profile the company (product, location, size of work force, gross sales, etc.) Try to contact someone working for the company you select (phone, email) and see whether he or she is willing to discuss with you how Spanish is useful to employees. - Research the use of Spanish in an overseas business or nonprofit organization (e.g., health organizations, religious organizations, etc.) by interviewing someone who has used Spanish while living and working in a Spanish-speaking country.
+Also include questions to your interviewee about what it was like to live there and adjust to that culture. - Job shadow someone who uses Spanish in the workplace for two hours. - Interview Spanish translators who work for a translation company.
+(See the yellow pages to look for possibilities.) - Visit the international sales department of a Manitoba-based export or international services business and learn how it conducts its international marketing and the steps and processes involved in international sales and in shipping product overseas. - Interview an employee of a Spanish-speaking business about the challenges of doing business across cultures. - Research and report on international management degree programs at schools such as the Monterey Language Institute, the American Graduate School of International Management, or the university of your choice.
 What career opportunities will such a degree bring you?
 What language requirements does the program have?
 What is their job placement rate for graduates, etc.?

-Interview people who use German in their jobs, such as radio or television personalities, journalists, health care workers, law enforcement workers, etc. Find out why German is useful to them.
-How good does their German have to be to be helpful to them?
+Interview people who use Spanish in their jobs, such as radio or television personalities, journalists (available through the Bee and La Voz), health care workers, law enforcement workers, etc. Find out why Spanish is useful to them.
+How good does their Spanish have to be to be helpful to them?
 How did they learn it?
 Why?